UniMath/agda-unimath/src/order-theory/least-upper-bounds-large-posets.lagda.md

 holds for every `y` in `P`.

-Similarly, a least upper bound of a family of elements `a : I → P` in a large poset `P` is an element `x` in `P` such that the logical equivalence
+Similarly, a {{#concept "least upper bound" Disambiguation="in a large poset" WD="supremum" WDID=Q215071 Agda=is-least-upper-bound-family-of-elements-Large-Poset}} of a family of elements `a : I → P` in a large poset `P` is an element `x` in `P` such that the logical equivalence

 ```text